stebogit/SDDE-330A/CodingProject/Readme.md

 save [1, 2, 3, 4] but the correct answer after these two calls should be [1, 3, 4]).

 The DataService should also be recoverable in the event that the application needs to be restarted.
-Students can decide recoverable options such as a write-ahead-log.
+Students can decide recoverable options such as a [write-ahead-log][1].
 For this functionality, the `StudentCourseAssignment` application’s `resetDataStore()` function will take a GMT epoch timestamp and the DataStore will be set to the latest state up to that timestamp.
 If timestamp is null, then the DataStore will be completely reset.